LNER Class A4 4496 Dwight D Eisenhower

-60008 Dwight D Eisenhower is an LNER Class A4 steam locomotive named after Dwight D. Eisenhower, the United States General of the Army.
+60008 Dwight D Eisenhower is an LNER Class A4 steam locomotive named after Dwight D. Eisenhower, a General of the United States Army.

 Built for the London & North Eastern Railway in 1937, this locomotive was originally numbered 4496 and named Golden Shuttle.
 It was renamed Dwight D. Eisenhower after World War II and renumbered 8 on 23 November 1946, under Edward Thompson's LNER 1946 renumbering scheme.
 After nationalisation in 1948, British Railways renumbered it 60008 on 29 October 1948.
 It was retired from service in 1963 and was moved to the National Railroad Museum in Ashwaubenon, a suburb of Green Bay, Wisconsin, United States, where it is currently on display.
 It returned to England in 2012 for display at the National Railway Museum in York, when all surviving A4s were reunited.
 It returned to Green Bay in 2014.